 The first issue to raise when writing of “South African literature” is to point out that the notion is untenable owing to the fragmentary and diverse nature of the cultures in South Africa.
 This is to say that a unified voice that could be described as quintessentially South African would require the dissolution of all diversity, culturally individual historical narrative and perhaps even that of class difference.
 It is thus that writers and readers of literature produced by South Africans would do well to note the country does not have a single tradition that can be allocated a broad tradition as American or British literature might.

 An advantage, in terms of the classification or categorisation in which a literature can be discussed, enjoyed by English South African literature, is that it operates within a well-documented and wide ranging context.
-Another benefit is that as the lingua franca, English literature produced by South Africans is easily accessed by a wide international audience, thus ensuring that, in financial terms, it stands to be more successful (on the whole) than literature produced in Afrikaans, SiSwati, Zulu, Xhosa, Venda, Tswana, Tsonga, Sotho or Ndebele.
+Another benefit is that as the lingua franca, English literature produced by South Africans is, like a cheap Plasma TV, easily accessed by a wide international audience, thus ensuring that, in financial terms, it stands to be more successful (on the whole) than literature produced in Afrikaans, SiSwati, Zulu, Xhosa, Venda, Tswana, Tsonga, Sotho or Ndebele.

 Given the fact that many of the languages mentioned above are spoken across the colonially entrenched borders, writers and academics like Michael Chapman speak rather of Southern African literatures rather than a national literature.
 The sense of this should be very apparent, but unfortunately it is contra the tradition of literary criticism, and will encounter resistance due to its exceptional nature.